Table of contents

 The Greeks used local resources to build the Acropolis, notably pentelic marble, quarried from the surrounding mountains.
 This white marble, which glistens in the sun, gives the Acropolis its special lustre.
 The way the materials were transported and used demonstrates the ingenuity of Greek engineering.

-How long did the Acropolis remain intact?
+How long did the Acropolis of Athens remain intact?

 The Acropolis has survived centuries of war, looting and natural disasters.
 Although some buildings have suffered damage over time, much effort has gone into restoring them.
 Thanks to these efforts, the Acropolis continues to bear witness to the splendor of ancient Greek civilization.